HydroProtocol/protocol/README.md

 ## Features

+Hydro v2 has a lot of new features compared with v1.
+It supports lending, borrowing, margin trading, spot trading features.

+* All great trading features in v1 version.
+* A standalone funding pool to support margin trading, lending, borrowing.
+* Built-in Funding insurance.
+* Contract-deposit mode.
+Supports both ERC20 and Ether.
+* Even less gas usage

-Hydro 1.0 contains a single exchange contract called `HybridExchange.sol` with the following attributes:
+Hydro v1 contains a single exchange contract called `HybridExchange.sol` with the following attributes:

 * No order collision
 * No possibility of front-running